Check out our Webinars -- virtual info sessions to learn about the SI: ewh.org/webinars.

 19. Almost everyone speaks English.
 So, will I really need to struggle in a foreign language?

 Everyone does not speak English in the hospitals where you are going.
 You may find a few people who do, but very few.
-In Tanzania, more English is spoken, but your success depends on your mastery of introductory Swahili.
+In Africa, more English is spoken, but your success depends on your mastery of introductory Swahili or Kinyarwanda and French.
 You are genuinely expected to learn a substantial amount of the foreign language and use it.
 Some people find it quite advantageous to start studying as soon as they are accepted into the program.
 Often your level of enjoyment of the summer and your acceptance at the hospital will depend on your mastery of the foreign language.

 20. I know that it is poor in the developing world, but my living conditions will be pretty close to what I am used to, right?

 No. Living and working in the developing world is quite difficult.
-You should expect to find significant challenges in the simple tasks of your daily living (including such basics as drinking water, bathing and going to the bathroom) and at work (working temperatures above 100 degrees Fahrenheit in some areas of the hospital are not unusual).
+You should expect to find significant challenges in the simple tasks of your daily living (including such basics as drinking water, bathing and going to the bathroom) and at work (working temperatures above 100°F/37°C in some areas of the hospital are not unusual).

 21. After I get my acceptance letter I’m in, right?

 Not so fast.
-You also need to 1) read and sign the terms and conditions, 2) pass a physical examination, 3) obtain any required visas and 4) possess a passport with an expiration date of at least 6 months after the last day of the program.
+You also need to 1) read and sign the terms and conditions, 2) pass a physical examination and provide proof of medical insurance, 3) obtain any required visas, 4) possess a passport with an expiration date of at least 6 months after the last day of the program, and 5) pay a $1,000 deposit within ten days of receiving your acceptance.
+If you do not pay the deposit on time, you will be placed on a waitlist.
 After you’ve provided proof of these items, then you’re really in!
 In other words, acceptance is contingent upon these items.